Richardaeld/Fat_Racoon_Kitchen/README.md

 ## Client Stories
 + I want to find a recipe for dinner.
     + I opened the Fat Raccoon's main page.
-I don't know what I want for dinner, so I scrolled down to the bottom of the page.
+I didn't know what I wanted for dinner, so I scrolled down to the bottom of the page.
 I liked the random recipe I saw on the bottom of the page and decided to use that recipe.
 + I want to use my smart phone or tablet as a recipe book.
-    + I opened the Fat Raccoon's main page and I found a recipe I like.
-I went to the recipe's page to see what ingredients I need to make the recipe.
-I found that if I click the item's check box, it crosses out the box and the text of the item.
+    + I opened the Fat Raccoon's main page and I found a recipe I liked.
+I went to the recipe's page to see what ingredients I needed to make the recipe.
+I found that if I clicked the item's check box, it crossed out the box and the text of the item.
     I turned my device off and on.
-I found it didn't automatically reset the screen I was on, so all the boxes are still checked.
+I found it didn't automatically reset the screen I was on, so all the boxes were still checked.
 I think I will keep using my device to easily keep track of what ingredient(s) I still need or what step of the recipe I am on.
 + I want to find a new chicken dish to cook.
     + I opened the Fat Raccoon's main page and I didn't immediately find a chicken recipe that I liked.
 Instead, I found a button, **Browse by Featured Ingredient!**, and I clicked it.
-The **Featured Ingredient** section for chicken has all the chicken recipes I could want!
+The **Featured Ingredient** section for chicken had all the chicken recipes I could want!
 + I want a place to leave a recipe, so I can easily find it later.
     + I've decided I want a digital place to keep a recipe, so I opened the Fat Raccoon's main page.
 I created a Fat Raccoon account from the login/create modal.
 The app took me to my newly created profile page.
 I clicked the **Share Recipe** button and I filled out all the recipe's information including an image.
-I've discovered that I can edit my recipe from its recipe page in the Fat Raccoon app.
-I can also favorite my own recipe from its recipe page.
-When I go back to my profile, my recipe is displayed in the **10 Recently Uploaded Recipes** and **10 Recently Favorited Recipes** sections so I can easily find my recipe whenever I want it.
+I discovered that I could edit my recipe from its recipe page in the Fat Raccoon app.
+I could also favorite my own recipe from its recipe page.
+When I went back to my profile, my recipe was displayed in the **10 Recently Uploaded Recipes** and **10 Recently Favorited Recipes** sections so I can easily find my recipe whenever I want it.
 + I want help deciding what to cook for dinner and I like a specific chef's recipes.
-    + My friends, Mrs. and Mr. Fat_Raccoon have similar taste in food as me and I want to easily find all of their recipes.
+    + My friends, Mrs. and Mr. Fat_Raccoon have similar taste in food as me and I wanted to easily find all of their recipes.
 I opened the Fat Raccoon's main page and I scrolled to the bottom of the page.
 I found a button, **Browse Chef Fat_Raccoon's recipes!**, and I clicked the button.
-I am now able to see all of the recipes from the chef, Fat_Raccoon.
+I was then able to see all of the recipes from the chef, Fat_Raccoon.
-    + My friend has an account on the Fat Raccoon app and I know her/his username.
-I opened the Fat Raccoon's main page and put my friend's username into the search bar and now I can see all of my friend's uploaded recipes.
+    + My friend has an account on the Fat Raccoon app and I knew her/his username.
+I opened the Fat Raccoon's main page and typed my friend's username into the search bar.
+After doing this, I was able to see all of my friend's uploaded recipes.
     + I opened the Fat Raccoon's main page and I clicked on **Recipes** in the navigation bar.
 I found a recipe on this page that I liked, however, it wasn't made by the chef, Fat_Raccoon!
-I did find that if I clicked on the chef's name under the picture of their recipe, it takes me to all the recipes submitted by this chef.
+I did find that if I clicked on the chef's name under the picture of their recipe, it took me to all the recipes submitted by this chef.
 + I want an easy-to-make recipe.
-    + It's been a long day, I'm tired, and I want an easy-to-make recipe for dinner.
+    + It has been a long day, I'm tired, and I wanted an easy-to-make recipe for dinner.
 I opened the Fat Raccoon's main page and I scrolled to the bottom of the page.
 I found a button, **Browse our Lazy Favorites!**, and I clicked this button.
 I was greeted with numerous recipes that don't require much effort.
 + I can't remember the name of a recipe that I liked on the Fat Raccoon, and I want to find it again.
-    + I opened the Fat Raccoon's main page and I realized that I don't remember the name of the recipe I was looking at last night.
-I remembered I was logged in, so I logged into my
+    + I opened the Fat Raccoon's main page and I realized that I didn't remember the name of the recipe I was looking at last night.
+I remembered I was logged in the previous night, so I logged into my
     Fat Raccoon account.
 I was taken to my profile page where I easily found the recipe I was looking at last night in my **10 Recently Viewed Recipes** section.
-    + I opened the Fat Raccoon's main page and I realized that I don't remember the name of the recipe I wanted to try.
-I logged into my Fat Raccoon account, and I was taken to my profile page.
-I don't see the recipe in my **10 Recently Viewed Recipes**, however I did favorite the recipe and easily found it in my **10 Recently Favorited Recipes** section.
+    + I opened the Fat Raccoon's main page and I realized that I didn't remember the name of the recipe I wanted to try.
+I logged into my Fat Raccoon account and I was taken to my profile page.
+I didn't see the recipe in my **10 Recently Viewed Recipes**, however, I did favorite the recipe and easily found it in my **10 Recently Favorited Recipes** section.
-    + I opened the Fat Raccoon's main page and realized that I don't remember the name of the recipe I wanted to try.
-I logged into my Fat Raccoon account and I was to my profile page.
-I don't see the recipe in my **10 Recently Viewed Recipes**.
+    + I opened the Fat Raccoon's main page and realized that I didn't remember the name of the recipe I wanted to try.
+I logged into my Fat Raccoon account and I was taken to my profile page.
+I didn't see the recipe in my **10 Recently Viewed Recipes**.
 I also did not find the recipe in my **10 Recently Favorited Recipes** section.
-    I clicked on my **10 Recently Favorited Recipes** header and I'm taken to a list of all my favorite recipes.
+    I clicked on my **10 Recently Favorited Recipes** header and I was taken to a list of all my favorite recipes.
 I found the recipe there.
 + I lack confidence in my cooking ability and need help.
-    + I opened the Fat Raccoon's main page and I realized that I'm completely outside of my comfort zone.
-I want to try a recipe, but every time I cook something is terrible about the experience.
+    + I opened the Fat Raccoon's main page and I realized that I was completely outside of my cooking comfort zone.
+I wanted to try a recipe, but every time I cook there is something terrible about the experience.
 I saw the **Lesson** section in the navigation bar and decided to give it a shot.
 I found numerous helpful tips that gave me the confidence I needed to try a recipe I was intimidated by.
 + I've decided that I don't like my user bio or avatar anymore and I want to change them.
-    + I logged into my Fat Raccoon account and I'm taken to the profile page.
+    + I logged into my Fat Raccoon account and I was taken to the profile page.
 I clicked on the **Update Profile** button.
 I chose a new image from my pc and updated my bio to be a better representation of myself.
      I also had to put in my current password before the form allowed me to submit it.
 I submitted the form and was taken back to my profile page where I saw the updated avatar and bio.
 + I've uploaded a recipe I don't like anymore and I want to remove it.
-    + I logged into my Fat Raccoon account and I'm taken to the profile page.
-I went to the page of my recipe that I want to delete.
+    + I logged into my Fat Raccoon account and I was taken to the profile page.
+I went to the page of my recipe that I wanted to delete.
 I clicked the **Delete Recipe** button and I was prompted to type in the recipe's name.
     I typed in the recipe's name and the delete button turned green.
 I deleted the recipe.
-I'm taken back to my profile page where the app lets me know I've deleted the recipe.
+I was taken back to my profile page where the app let me know that Ie deleted the recipe.
 + I deleted my recipe but I forgot to unfavorite it.
 Now I want to remove it from my profile page's **10 Recently Favorited Recipes** and **10 Recently Viewed Recipes** sections.
-    + I logged into my Fat Raccoon account and I'm taken to the profile page where I am reminded of my error in my **10 Recently Favorited Recipes** and **10 Recently Viewed Recipes** sections.
-When I clicked on the recipe the app notified me that the recipe has been deleted.
-I saw that a button next to the recipes on **10 Recently Favorited Recipes** and **10 Recently Viewed Recipes** looks like a delete icon.
-I clicked this icon in both sections and the recipe is removed from my **10 Recently Favorited Recipes** and **10 Recently Viewed Recipes** sections.
+    + I logged into my Fat Raccoon account and I was taken to the profile page where I was reminded of my error in my **10 Recently Favorited Recipes** and **10 Recently Viewed Recipes** sections.
+When I clicked on the recipe the app notified me that the recipe had been deleted.
+I saw that a button next to the recipes on **10 Recently Favorited Recipes** and **10 Recently Viewed Recipes** looked like a delete icon.
+I clicked this icon in both sections and the recipe was removed from my **10 Recently Favorited Recipes** and **10 Recently Viewed Recipes** sections.

 # Design Choices
-## Header and Footer
+## Base - Header and Footer
 + Southern theme:
     + Cutting board logo with stylized engraved text.
     + Southern table runner for background.